CreamyLong/stable-diffusion/README.md

 Currently, the config and code in official [Stable Diffusion ](https://github.com/CompVis/stable-diffusion/tree/main) is incompleted.

 Thus, the repo aims to reproduce SD on different generation task.
+I highly recommend you to read the config to understand each fuction.

 * [Task1 Unconditional Image Synthesis](#Unconditional)
 * [Task2 Class-conditional Image Synthesis](#Class-conditional)